Mirasys VMS communication

 Port 5009

-For remote connecting between DVRServer and client applications, and signalling between SMServer and DVRServer for time synchronization, settings changes, event information, etc.
+For remote connecting between DVRServer and client applications, and signaling between SMServer and DVRServer for time synchronization, settings changes, event information, etc.

 Port rule: open inbound